ayushydv071/ayushydv071/README.md

-#👋 Hi, I’m Ayush Yadav

-🎓 B.Tech Student at Noida Institute of Engineering and Technology (NIET), Greater Noida

-💡 Aspiring Software Engineer | ML Enthusiast | Problem Solver

-##🚀 About Me

-I am a passionate engineering student actively seeking internship opportunities where I can work on real-world projects and apply my technical skills to solve practical problems.

-I have a strong foundation in C++ and regularly practice Data Structures & Algorithms to strengthen my problem-solving abilities.
-Alongside this, I am expanding my skill set by learning Python and exploring the fundamentals of Machine Learning.

-##🛠️ Technical Skills

-Programming: C++, Java, Python (learning)

-Core CS: Data Structures & Algorithms

-Web Development: HTML, CSS, JavaScript

-Design: Graphic Designing

-Systems: Linux & Unix

-##📜 Certifications

-Java Certification – Oracle

-Comprehensive Training in Linux & Unix

-Additional technical certifications in programming and development

-##🎯 What I’m Looking For

-Internship opportunities in Software Development / Data / Machine Learning

-Hands-on experience with industry-level projects

-Opportunities to learn, collaborate, and grow as an engineer

-##🌱 Personality & Interests

-I’m an ambivert who enjoys teamwork as much as focused individual work.

-When I’m not coding, you’ll find me:

-🎮 Gaming (BGMI, GTA V, Red Dead Redemption)

-🎧 Listening to music

-👥 Spending time with friends

-📫 Let’s Connect

-I’m always open to learning, collaboration, and exciting opportunities.
-Feel free to explore my repositories and reach out!
+# 👋 Hi, I'm Ayush Yadav

+🎓 **B.Tech Student** | 💻 Aspiring Software Engineer
+📍 Noida Institute of Engineering and Technology (NIET), Greater Noida

+---

+## 🚀 About Me

+I am a passionate and motivated engineering student actively looking for **internship opportunities** where I can work on **real-world projects** and enhance my technical skills.

+I have a strong command over **C++** and regularly practice **Data Structures & Algorithms** to improve my problem-solving mindset.
+Along with this, I am currently learning **Python** and exploring the fundamentals of **Machine Learning**.

+I enjoy building things, learning new technologies, and collaborating with people who share the same curiosity for tech.

+---

+## 🛠️ Technical Skills

+- **Programming Languages:** C++, Java, Python (Learning)
+- **Core Concepts:** Data Structures & Algorithms
+- **Web Development:** HTML, CSS, JavaScript
+- **Design:** Graphic Designing
+- **Operating Systems:** Linux & Unix

+---

+## 📜 Certifications

+- **Java Certification** – Oracle
+- **Comprehensive Training in Linux & Unix**
+- Additional certifications in programming and development

+---

+## 🎯 What I’m Looking For

+- Internship roles in **Software Development / Machine Learning / Data**
+- Hands-on experience with **industry-level projects**
+- Opportunities to learn, grow, and contribute as a developer

+---

+## 🌱 Personality & Interests

+I am an **ambivert**, comfortable working both independently and in team environments.

+**Beyond coding, I enjoy:**
+- 🎮 Gaming (BGMI, GTA V, Red Dead Redemption)
+- 🎧 Listening to music
+- 👥 Spending quality time with friends

+---

+## 📫 Let’s Connect

+Feel free to explore my repositories and reach out for collaboration or opportunities.
+I’m always open to learning and building something impactful 🚀

+⭐ *If you like my work, consider giving a star to my repositories!*

 ## 🌐 Socials: